- an uneasy opening in a Franciscan key looks forward to the bolgia of hypocrisy in the latter half of the canto

 - Dante and the Jews

-- the bolgia of hypocrisy and religion: “la malvagia ipocresia de’ religiosi” (Decameron 1.6)
+- the bolgia of hypocrisy and religion: cf. “la malvagia ipocresia de’ religiosi” (the wicked hypocrisy of the religious) of Decameron 1.6

 Act 4.
 Inferno 23, verses 1-57

 After the barrater Ciampolo succeeds in tricking the devils and causes them to fight each other at the end of Inferno 22, Inferno 23 resumes by continuing the “play in 4 acts” begun in Inferno 21.
-We now go back to the main plot treating Dante and Virgilio deceived by recalcitrant and malevolent devils.
+The secondary plotline involving Ciampolo, the devils, and the nuovo ludo is now complete, and the author returns to the main plotline: the story of Dante and Virgilio deceived by recalcitrant and malevolent devils.
 We recall that in Inferno 21 Malacoda instructed Barbariccia and his band to grant Dante and Virgilio safe passage to the place where they will find an intact bridge that spans the sixth bolgia: “costor sian salvi infino a l’altro scheggio / che tutto intero va sovra le tane” (keep these two safe and sound till the next ridge that rises without break across the dens [Inf.
 21.125-26]).

 Taciti, soli, sanza compagnia n’andavam l’un dinanzi e l’altro dopo, come frati minor vanno per via.
 (Inf.
 23.1-3)